Leasey.AI

 What does CRM scalability mean in property management?

-CRM scalability in property management refers to a system’s ability to support growth in users, properties, data volume, and integrations without requiring a platform replacement or significant re-implementation.
-A scalable CRM maintains consistent performance — including sub-3-second response times and 99.9%+ uptime — as portfolios expand from hundreds to thousands of units and user counts grow from tens to hundreds of staff members.
+CRM scalability in property management means the system can support growth in users, properties, data volume, and integrations without needing a platform replacement or major re-implementation.
+A scalable CRM maintains consistent performance as portfolios expand from hundreds to thousands of units.
+It also maintains sub-3-second response times and 99.9%+ uptime as user counts grow from tens to hundreds of staff members.

 How much does it cost to scale a property management CRM?